-To obtain a temporary registration complete the One-Time Shipment Request for Texas Waste Code for Shipment of Class 1, 2, 3, and EPA Hazardous Waste Form (TCEQ-0757).
+To obtain a temporary registration complete the One-Time Shipment Request for Texas Waste Code for Shipment of Industrial Class 1 and EPA Hazardous Waste Form (TCEQ-0757).
 (Available in PDF.
 Help with PDF.)

 The OTS Waste Code is good for only the specified waste and only for that occurrence.

 Nonindustrial conditionally exempt small quantity generators (CESQGs) that generate less than 220 pounds of Class 1 waste do not need a OTS Texas waste code.
 According to state regulations , they assign their own numbers using "CESQ" as the four-digit sequence number of the Texas waste code and "CESQG" as the generator ID number.
 If the waste is hazardous, "TXCESQG" should be used as the EPA ID number.

 Normal processing time for a one-time shipment code request is 2-3 working days.
 Requests may be expedited on an individual basis if one or more of the following criteria applies (documentation must be provided):